JOYY (YY) Dips More Than Broader Markets: What You Should Know

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-JOYY is currently sporting a Zacks Rank of #1 (Strong Buy).
+JOYY is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that JOYY has a Forward P/E ratio of 13.2 right now.
-For comparison, its industry has an average Forward P/E of 23.37, which means JOYY is trading at a discount to the group.
+Valuation is also important, so investors should note that JOYY has a Forward P/E ratio of 18.53 right now.
+This represents a discount compared to its industry's average Forward P/E of 23.06.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.